 - Adjusting it all by the relevant Correction Coefficient.

-When thinking about an EU job, the salary and allowances should not be the only things to factor in when making your decision to apply and work for an EU institution.
-There are a number of other benefits that make an EU job quite attractive in the long run, especially if people are thinking about their pensions or health care.
+There are a number of other advantages that make an EU job quite attractive in the long run, especially if people are thinking about their pensions or health care coverage.

 Basic salary